Quickly create online forms to receive nearly any file type and information.

 With less time spent on managing touchpoints for applicants and reviewers, [using Submittable] we’re able to look at the global, holistic view of the program.

-Indian Country Programs Section Manager
+Indian Country Programs Section Manager at ICED

 ICED has three staff members administering three grants and awards of up to $664,000 per fiscal year.
 Due to the expansion of their grants program, by 2015 the team was spending hundreds of hours managing paper applications and an intricate review process.
 For one grant alone, they were converting more than 70 printed applications into a digital format and organizing them with manually generated spreadsheets.
 One staff member was managing a multi-stage review process that involved coordinating with over 75 individuals at the state and local levels.